vipafattal/TajweedParser/README.md

 TajweedHelper.setTajweedMetasColor(customMetaColors)
 ```

-To use TajweedHepler, which is a singleton in Kotlin, in your Java you need to obtain INSTANCE:
+To use TajweedHepler, which is a singleton in Kotlin, in your Java code you need to obtain INSTANCE:

 ```Java
 TajweedHelper th = TajweedHelper.INSTANCE;